Antique (band): Eurovision Song Contest 2001

 Despite being relatively unknown in Greece, the duo entered the national final to become Greece's representatives in the Eurovision Song Contest 2001 in Copenhagen, Denmark with the song "(I Would) Die for You", written by Nikos Terzis with lyrics by Antonis Pappas, placing joint first, but being named the winners by default as they had won the public vote.
 The song placed third in the actual contest with 147 points; although equaled by the 2004 entry, it was the best placing Greece had ever received until Paparizou won the contest as a solo artist in 2005.
 The song went on to become their biggest hit in Greece, reaching Platinum status, while it peaked at number three in Sweden and Greece, and charted elsewhere.
 Antique's success in the contest led to them earning recognition in Greece and working there for the rest of their career.

 In continuation, they recorded four studio albums that achieved mild success, performed a small European tour, and collaborated with artists such as Katy Garbi and Slavi Trifonov.
 In 2002, they recorded the song "V-Power" in both English and Greek versions.
 The songs were included on the 14-track promotional album released for Royal Dutch Shell by V2 Records to promote the premium unleaded gasoline product known as V-Power.
 Antique disbanded in late 2003 on good terms with both members pursuing solo careers.
 Elena Paparizou won the Eurovision Song Contest 2005 representing Greece with "My Number One".
 There are currently no intentions of reuniting the group, although they have both expressed to want to reunite in the future.

-2019–present: New material
+2019–2022: New material

 Antique reunited 16 years after the group's hiatus for a special anniversary concert on July 13, 2019, in Sweden, performing live their greatest hits for Swedish audience.
 In Cyprus at Super Music Awards, Panagiotidis awarded Paparizou for Best Female Adult artist.

 In March 2022 Antique covered a song from the 1990s titled Ti Ti by Giorgos Alkaios, to be released in April 2022.

-On July 2, 9, 23 Antique performed at Vi Som Alskar 90 talet 2022 concert festival in Sweden performing some of their hit singles.
+On July 2, 9, 23 Antique performed at Vi som älskar 90-talet (Us who love the 90s) 2022 concert festival in Sweden performing some of their hit singles.

 On November 17, Antique attended Het Grote Songfestivalfeest singing Die For You which took place in Ziggo Dome arena in Amsterdam, while it will be broadcast at a later time by the public broadcaster of the Netherlands.

+2023–present: Highlights

+In April 2025, due to 26th anniversary Spotify updated the group's discography with all albums and EPs available on the platform and digital covers in HQ.